att-vault/vault/Download_Data.md

 # Extracting the data

-You can copy the files from , putting them in `/data` on your own system (local or cloud) if you have access to `/`, or else put the data somewhere in your writable directories and update the `./data` symlink to point to its location.
+You will need to copy the files from S3 into your local machine or cloud host, putting them in `/data` if you have access to `/`, or else put the data somewhere in your writable directories and update the `./data` symlink to point to its location.
 E.g.:

 ```
 > cd /data